EMDR therapy | ConnecticuT

 But we won’t just analyze it from the neck up.

 When something overwhelming happens and doesn’t get fully processed, our body holds onto it.
-That’s often what drives the looping thoughts, the tight chest, the background vigilance, the burnout that doesn’t make sense on paper.
+That’s often what drives the looping thoughts, the tight chest, the background vigilance, the emotional caretaking of others, the burnout that doesn’t make sense on paper.

 Relief comes when we work with what’s still stored underneath the thinking.